Andrew Coombs

 Andrew Coombs is a former Wales international rugby union player.
 His position is back-row forward or lock forward.

 Career

-Coombs attended Ysgol Gyfun Rhydywaun, and is a fluent Welsh speaker.
+Coombs attended Ysgol Gyfun Rhydywaun, and is a Welsh speaker.
 He played for Newport Youth and Pontypool RFC before joining Newport RFC at the start of the 2006–07 season.
-He made almost 50 appearances for Newport and in August 2008 he was made Newport's club captain, succeeding Dai Pattison who had captained the club for 2 years prior.
-He also represented Wales at under-18 level.
+He made almost fifty appearances for Newport, and in August 2008 was made Newport's club captain, succeeding Dai Pattison who had captained the club for the previous two years.
+He represented Wales at under-18 level.

 Coombs made his debut for the Newport Gwent Dragons regional team in the 2009–10 season.

-Coombs retired from rugby in June 2016 due to a nasty knee injury sustained whilst playing against the Cardiff Blues in the championship cup semi final 2015.
+Coombs retired from rugby in June 2016 due to a knee injury sustained whilst playing against the Cardiff Blues in the championship cup semi-final 2015.

 International

 In January 2013 he was selected in the 35 man Wales squad for the 2013 Six Nations championship.

 Coombs made his international debut for Wales as a lock forward in their first match of the 2013 Six Nations Championship against Ireland in the Millennium Stadium on 2 February 2013.

 In May 2013 he was selected in the Wales national rugby union team 32 man training squad for the summer 2013 tour to Japan.